LaraGuevara/Dark-Forest_Platform-game/README.md

 * F10 God Mode (fly around, cannot be killed)
 * F11 Enable/Disable FPS cap to 30
 * F5 Save game
-* f6 Load game
+* F6 Load game

 ## FEATURES
 ---
-* PLayer with animations and colliders
+* Player with animations and colliders
 * Object with collision
 * Diverse map
-* PLataforms with dynamic created colliders
+* Plataforms with dynamic created colliders
+* Checkpoints with automatic save (Based on sensors)
+* Saving on command
+* Flying enemy with pathfinding
+* Ground enemy with pathfinding
+* Killing enemies with an attack
+* Audio and fx sounds